josholdham/worldiesle/docs/faq.md

 ## But seriously?

-No. But of course if you have a little coding knowledge it is quite easy to inspect the code of the site and see the answer, or upcoming pictures, or what have you.
+No. Of course if you have a little coding knowledge it is quite easy to inspect the code of the site and see the answer, or upcoming pictures, or what have you.
 If you want to do that that's fine - my thinking is that you're only cheating yourself. 😇

 Worldiesle is a small hobby project, and the code is public over on [Github](https://github.com/josholdham/worldiesle) if you want to check it out.
 Although please don't rip me off.

 ## What do I do if I have found a bug, or want to suggest an improvement?

-At the moment, the best way to contact me is via [Twitter](https://twitter.com/worldies4).
+At the moment, the best way to contact me is via [Twitter](https://twitter.com/worldiesle).
 Any feedback is gratefully received.

 ## How can I support Worldiesle?